-A 3 day gathering of diverse developers and users of open ag technology.
-APPLY HERE!
+GOAT 2018 is a 3 day gathering of diverse developers and users of open ag technology.

-The gathering will bring together the nascent open ag tech community to meet, learn, share, and establish a common vision for creating open technologies for our food system.
+The inaugural 2018 gathering will bring together the nascent open ag tech community to meet, learn, share, and establish a common vision for creating open technologies for our food system.

 The 2018 conference will be held at the beautiful Omega Institute, an hour and a half train ride north of New York City.
 Arrive via NYC airports and take the train or rent a car, or it is within driving distance of most of North East.